Epic Systems: Products and market

 Epic also offers cloud hosting for customers that do not wish to maintain their own servers; and short-term optimization and implementation consultants through their wholly owned subsidiary Boost, Inc.

-The company's competitors include Cerner, MEDITECH, Allscripts, athenahealth, and units of IBM, McKesson, and Siemens.
+The company's competitors include Oracle Health, MEDITECH, Allscripts, Athenahealth, and units of IBM, McKesson, and Siemens.

 Criticisms and controversies

-The company has been heavily criticised for its implementation of national health record systems in the UK, Denmark, Finland and Norway.
-A Norwegian government report found that the system puts patient lives at risk and that it is more expensive than foreseen.
+The company has been criticized for its implementation of national health record systems in the UK, Denmark, Finland and Norway.
+A Norwegian government report found that the system put patient lives at risk and was more expensive than foreseen.

 Profit maximization and provider fatigue

 Critics have suggested that Epic's market dominance has been driven by its software's ability to maximize profits for hospitals by facilitating upcoding, a form of healthcare fraud.
-The Department of Health and Human Services found that from 2014 to 2019, the number of inpatient stays billed at the highest severity level increased almost 20%, while stays billed at lower severity levels decreased.

-Additionally, this effort to maximize profits allegedly led providers using Epic to spend two hours entering data for every hour they spend with patients, including significant time outside of working hours.
-Based on interviews with providers, much of this data is clinically irrelevant.
+Providers using electronic health records allegedly spend two hours entering data for every hour they spend with patients, including time outside of working hours.
+Interviews with providers suggest they think much of the data is clinically irrelevant.
 Critics have also suggested that while Epic provides time-saving tools, these are attempts to solve problems also exacerbated by Epic.
 Providers allegedly are faced with time-consuming training, alert fatigue, and mistakes stemming from copying and pasting from previous notes, ultimately leading to burnout and early retirements while using Epic products.

 David Blumenthal, the National Coordinator for Health Information Technology from 2009 to 2011, said "The customers [of EHRs] were the chief information officers and the chief executives of hospitals, not doctors.
 Their principal goal was to protect revenues.
 Systems like Epic were not designed to improve quality because there was no financial incentive to do so at the time."